Paradise Alley Players Bylaws

 Section 1: PLAY READING COMMITTEE

-The Play Reading Committee determines the eligibility of directors and scripts (see Attachments 1 and 2).
-The Committee Chairman provides forms for play reports and provides forms for eligibility to be director; to be called The Petition to Direct.
-The Committee Chairman submits their selections to the Board for approval.
-Upon approval of a script the Committee Chairman shall order scripts and arrange for royalties.
-If for any reason the publisher indicates the play is ineligible for production, the Play Reading Committee chair will immediately contact the President/designee.
-After a play is approved, the Committee Chairman shall collect Petitions to Direct and will submit them to the Board for approval.
+Members of the Play Reading Committee review plays or musicals for presention to The Board for consideration on Play Report forms (see Attachment 1) provided by the Play Reading Committee.
+The Committee Chairman also provides Petition to Direct forms for prospective directors (see Attachment 2).
+Upon approval of a play or musical, the Committee Chairman shall order scripts and arrange for royalties.
+If for any reason the play is ineligible for production, the Play Reading Committee chair will immediately contact the President/designee.
+After a play is approved, the Committee Chairman shall collect and submit Petitions to Direct to the Board for approval.

 Section 2: INFORMATION COMMITTEE